rolandasj/wc3-stuff/02-Bosses/01-Boss Drop List.md

 - Recipe for Astral (Armor)
 - Recipe for Silence (Boots)
 - Recipe for Ban (Ancient Gloves)
+- Claw Incinerate
+- Gaze of Nothingness
+- Glove of the Flame

 ---
 ## Keel Jaeden- Kil'jaden